ULiege-RUN/cyberwalingalaxia2022/_sources/part4/index.rst.txt

 In this section, you will play with advanced dynamic techniques in order to analyse and update the behavior of a binary.
 For this part, we will take the previous sample that we used in part 2.
 As we have noticed earlier, the ``malware`` binary created some undesirable files on the disk by receiving specific commands from a remote server.
 Now, we will try to intercept these commands and understand their behavior.

 In order to perform theses tasks, we will rely on a debugger (in our case, the Gnu Project Debugger ``gdb``).
 Unlike static analysis, we will execute the binary file by debugging it.
-The file is not actually malicious (the commands are harmless), therefore you don't have to run it in a sandboxed environment (although it is better in a real situation).
+The file is not actually malicious (the commands are harmless), therefore you do not have to run it in a sandboxed environment (although it is better in a real situation).

 .. danger:: If you do not have access to Internet, make sure to run **inetsim** first (configured as local DNS - see Part 2) and run the binary with the ``--locahost`` argument.